axb2035/gym-chase/README.md

 ## Todo / Future expansion

+- Address env_checker warnings.
+- Remove human agent from `chase_play` repo and make the env work with `play(gymnasium.make('gym_chase:Chase-v1'))`.
+- Make everything more 'gymthonic'.
+- Add `.` to text render to differentiate locations from formatting spaces.
+- Add `pygame` render option.
 - Create a different reward function to encourage elimanting the robots as quickly as possible.
-- Make the environment more 'stochastic' by add some random variation to the robots i.e. 0.1 chance of going to the left or right of the 'deterministic' move to close the gap on the agent.
+- Make the environment more 'stochastic' by adding option for some random variation to the robots i.e. 0.1 chance of going to the left or right of the 'deterministic' move to close the gap on the agent.
+- Add option for zappers blocking line of sight (LOS) between agent and robots.
+If robots lose LOS then they will not move or take a random move that doesn't take them into a zapper.
+- Add option for "fog" so the robots position is not exactly known until closer to the Agent.
-- Reinstate the original 'Jump' function where you would be transported to a random square when the agent had no hope of winning.
-Though this could land the agent on a robot or zapper so it wasn't a gaurenteed escape plan!
+- Add option for the original 'Jump' action where the Agent would be teleported to a random square.
+Generally used when the agent was about to be caught.
+Though this could land the agent on a robot or zapper so it wasn't a guaranteed escape plan!
-- Reinstate that robots moving into each other are both eliminated.
+- Add option that robots moving into each other are both eliminated.
 - Any improvements in coding that are suggested.

 ## Thanks to
 - Eike and everyone at the Melbourne MLAI Bookclub for insightful feedback.
+- The original developers and maintainers of the gym library. :)